janicmikes/linkit/README.md

 WED1 LinkIt Project

-This is a school project of WED1 (Web Engeneering and Design 1) at the Hochschule für Technik in Rapperswil (HSR).
+This is a school project of WED1 (Web Engineering and Design 1) at the Hochschule für Technik in Rapperswil (HSR).

 The basic idea is to create a simplified Reddit clone.